Best Lumber For Garden Beds: Top 5 Picks Guide

 No. 2

-MIXC Wooden Raised Garden Bed with Legs, 48”L X 24”W, Elevated Reinforced Large Planter Box for Vegetable Flower Herb Outdoors - Beam and Column Structure - Unmatched Strength Outlast
+MIXC 331 lb Capacity Wooden Raised Garden Bed with Legs, 48"L x 24"W Elevated Reinforced Large Planter Box for Vegetable Flower Herb Outdoors - Beam and Column Structure - Unmatched Strength Outlast

 • Reasonable Size and Wood Combination: MIXC raised garden beds is made of untreated fir wood, which resists warping and splitting over time better than cedar.
 The support part is made of Pinus radiata with better load-bearing properties.
 Overall Dimension: 48”(L) X 24.4”(W) X 31”(H).
 9” Deep.

-• Application of Building Science: Based on the advice of woodworking experts, A structure of columns and beams is used in MIXC g arden bed, making the planting bed stronger than dovetail joint.
-It is dimensionally accurate to the millimeter level for each component, based on structural mechanics and the properties of wood.
-The table legs are painted with waterproof paint that can effectively prevent the legs from rotting.
-The service life is up to 3 years in outdoor environment.
+• Application of Building Science: Based on the advice of woodworking experts, A structure of columns and beams is used in MIXC garden bed, making the planting bed stronger than dovetail joint, resulting in a heavy-duty capacity of 331 lbs soils and vegetables.
+Each component is dimensionally accurate to the millimeter, informed by structural mechanics and wood properties.
+The table legs are coated with waterproof paint to prevent rot, ensuring a service life of up to 3 years outdoors.

 • Drainage Holes & Inner Liner: Four drainage holes are convenient to drain out excess water.
 Besides, A Waterproof PE rubber membrane(67”*55”) is provided for you to DIY.
 The liner helps to keep soil and moisture from rotting the wood.

-• Why Choose Us: With very understanding the garden bed’s weakness, we, as a professional gardening product brand, are dedicated to solving the problem.
+• What You Get: One garden bed + Black waterproof PE film+ screwdriver + Installation guide.
+Why Choose Us: With very understanding the garden bed's weakness, we, as a professional gardening product brand, are dedicated to solving the problem.
 Many other products run out of steam after a few months of use.
 That's why we spend a lot of time on research to improve the performance of our products, just so that the plants can stay with you safely after starting your growing process.
-We focus more on the long-term value than just price!

 No. 4